How to Connect with your Mind

 It is the first step to understanding who you are beyond your thoughts.

-And developing all the necessary skills for living an intimately connected life with a sense of purpose and a feeling of belonging.
+Being Aware of your Spiritual nature is foundational knowledge for growing a strong, resilient and balanced Mind.
+And developing all the necessary skills for living an intimately connected life, grounded in a sense of purpose and a feeling of belonging.

-A strong Mind is built on the solid foundations of Trust in the intelligence that lives within you.
-Trust in your instincts.
+A strong Mind is built on the rock-solid foundations of Trust in the intelligence that lives within you.
 Trust in your feelings.
 Trust in your timing.
 Trust in your intuition.
+Trust in your instincts.
 Trust in your movements of action as the opportunities arise, and trust in all the wisdom that speaks to you through insight, as your guide, when your Mind is still.

 Learning to trust the Spiritual part of your Mind is a dedicated practice and discipline in listening with your attention and your awareness, to your feelings, your thoughts and to what’s going on around you.
 Taking the time to create Space - through stillness - helps you to listen to your Spirit (and not the mental noise in your head), as your guide to creating your sense of identity, reality and truth.

-Growing a loving and trusting relationship with your Soul takes time.
+Growing a loving and trusting relationship with your Soul-Self takes time.

 Giving attention to your Mind is not an easy practice to begin with.
 At first you will feel bombarded by many, many thoughts, uncomfortable feelings and emotional energies that have long cluttered your Mind, your body and your ability to listen to your honest feelings.

-Not being taught to have a trusting relationship with your Spirit/Soul can feel unbalancing and disconnecting to your way of life, especially in the way you give and receive love.
+Not being taught to have a trusting relationship with your Spirit/Soul can feel unbalancing and disconnecting to your way of life, especially in the way you feel love, that is how you give and receive.

 We thrive when we are in tune with our Spiritual Self because we are naturally listening to our Heart.